BinaryMuse/chrome-fast-tab-switcher/README.md

 This Chrome extension allows you to switch between Chrome tabs in your active window quickly using your keyboard.

-You can [install this extension on the Chrome Web Store](https://chrome.google.com/webstore/detail/fast-tab-switcher/jkhfenkikopkkpboaipgllclaaehgpjf) if you do not wish to install it from source.
+You can [install this extension from the Chrome Web Store](https://chrome.google.com/webstore/detail/fast-tab-switcher/jkhfenkikopkkpboaipgllclaaehgpjf) if you do not wish to install it from source.

 Usage
 -----